ivarref/spa-monkey/network-failures.md

 * add `/usr/bin/nft` to sudoers for your user
 * or be prepared to enter your root password.

-Running this code requires running Linux and Java 22 or later as it uses [JEP 434: Foreign Function & Memory API](https://openjdk.org/jeps/434).
+Running this code requires Linux and Java 22 or later as it uses [JEP 434: Foreign Function & Memory API](https://openjdk.org/jeps/434).

 ## Case 1: TCP retry saves the day